-South Africa is known for many things, from its world class wine to its amazing safaris.
+South Africa is known for many things, from its world class wine to its amazing safaris and its delicious foods.
 With a coastline measuring over 2,500km (1,600 miles) from Namibia to Mozambique, and extending 2 different oceans, some of the best beaches in South Africa are also the best ones in the continent.

 The colder waters of the Atlantic coast in the Northern and Western Cape are rougher and wilder, perfect for the rugged outdoor-person and fearless surfers.
 The Indian Ocean, stretching over the Western and Eastern Cape and KwaZulu Natal coasts, is a calmer choice with warmer waters frequented by holiday-makers in the summer months.

 There are fashionable beaches where the hip and trendy hang out, desolate beaches amid nature reserves teeming with wildlife, nude and topless beaches and pristine Blue Flag beaches to get away from it all.

 No matter what your reason is for visiting the Rainbow Nation is, whether it be in winter or summer, you should definitely explore its sandy shores.
 We have compiled a list of the best beaches in South Africa from first-hand experience.

 So get your towels, sunscreen and surfboards and have a blast!